apptainer/singularity-userdocs/singularity_and_docker.rst

 .. _sec:action_commands_prebuilt_public_docker_images:

 ----------------------------------------------------------------------
-Running action commands on pre-built public images from the Docker Hub
+Running action commands on public images from the Docker Hub
 ----------------------------------------------------------------------

 ``godlovedc/lolcow`` is a whimsical example of a publicly accessible image hosted via `the Docker Hub <https://hub.docker.com/>`_.
 Singularity can execute this image as follows: